pavmassimo/tiny2025/README.md

 # tiny2024
-Website for the Tiny Machine Learning Special Session, hosted at WCCI 2025
+Website for the Tiny Machine Learning Special Session, hosted at IJCNN 2025